alysarnau/PracticeHelper/README.md

         // HAVE IT SO THAT IF SEARCH QUERY DOESN'T MATCH COMPOSER (desired filter) don't include it
         // then it won't be included in the numbers?
 - allow to search by title
-- allow to search by date
+- allow to search by instrument
 - Create dark mode (https://css-tricks.com/a-complete-guide-to-dark-mode-on-the-web/#toggling-themes)